bavamont/electron-boilerplate/README.md

 ### Features

 - multilingual

-- save and load user settings
+- save and load user settings (with or without encryption)

+- starting template

-- bootstrap
+- bootstrap and jquery

 ### Usage